CORRIDA

 10. DROP BAG

-– Fragile and/or valuable objects should not be placed in bags.
+• Fragile or valuable items should not be placed there.

-– Bags will only be delivered upon presentation of the bib.
+• Bags are only delivered upon presentation of a race number.

 11. Gps